Leighton Andrews reviews Nothing Has Changed by Adrian Masters, a thoughtful account of the 2017 election by the political editor of ITV Cymru Wales.

 Masters is in no doubt that the Labour surge can be put down to changing and more positive reactions to Jeremy Corbyn’s performance, a strong showing by Welsh Labour under Carwyn Jones’ leadership, and argues that ‘the tributes to Rhodri Morgan also cemented the view of Welsh Labour being different.’

-Where people were willing to be quoted, Masters makes good use of the material he’s gathered.
+Where people were willing to be quoted, Masters makes good use of the material he’s gathered in Nothing Has Changed.
 ‘By any sensible consideration, I’m toast,’ says Paul Flynn (MP for Newport West) at one point.
 Later in the campaign he tells Masters: ‘More optimistic now.
 There is a favourable Welsh dimension because of Carwyn and memories of Rhodri.’
 As late as the last week of the campaign a Conservative AM says that they now think they will elect ‘a rugby team and a few reserves’.
 They went down to eight.

 Masters’ personal account of the ITV Wales debate is fascinating, and gives a good sense of the challenges facing a broadcast journalist trying to both maintain balance and keep the flow of the debate.
 His account of the behind-the-scenes row within the Conservative Party as to whether Andrew RT Davies or Alun Cairns was to appear for them is entertaining and becomes a subplot within the text, as does Masters’ battle to get an interview with the Prime Minister.
 Campaign insider accounts of the use of Facebook and social media to mobilise young people are interesting and valuable.